Knowledge base

 - Check Backup all files to back up the entire file system of a node; some files are automatically excluded:

-- File systems not mounted as part of the root partition, including virtual file systems
+/dev,/proc,/sys,/run - unmounted file systems as part of the root partition, including virtual file systems

-Then you need to set the frequency of the backups.
+Next, you need to define the frequency of backups.

 Define backup frequency and retention policy